Jmanjarrah/Amidst/Home.md

 ## Usage permissions

 AMIDST comes with absolutely *no* warranty.
-It is licenced under the [GNU General Public License version 2](https://bitbucket.org/skiphs/amidst/raw/master/LICENSE.txt), which basically means that you're free to make changes to the program and redistribute it, as long as your changes and redistribution is also licenced the same way.
+It is licensed under the [GNU General Public License version 2](https://bitbucket.org/skiphs/amidst/raw/master/LICENSE.txt), which basically means that you're free to make changes to the program and redistribute it, as long as your changes and redistribution is also licensed the same way.